 The blurry part in the foreground is for the other end of the beam.

 A hole in the ceiling–a preview of things to come.

-Then the skeletal remains of the wall were taken out.
+Then we removed the skeletal remains of the wall.

 What was easily the most intense and daunting phase of the process was actually probably the quickest.
-I believe it took three weeks for the wall to come down and the ceiling to be vaulted.
+In total, we took three weeks to remove the wall and vault the ceiling.
 After that comes windows and door replacement, insulation, drywall, flooring, ceiling, and of course floorplans and the like, and gathering the cabinetry and appliances for the kitchen.